kreauniv/comp308/source/racket-intro.rst

 Evaluation by substitution
 --------------------------

-In the absence of side effects, we can evaluate any s-expression using a process of substitution.
+In the absence of side effects, we can evaluate any s-expression using a process of :index:`substitution`.
 Let's take the same example above --

 .. note:: For brevity, we'll write ``#<procedure:list>`` and such as just ``#<list>`` and will skip evaluation of simple entities like numbers.
 Note